 Gwenny with Arrow on day 17.

 Gwenny is the first alpaca we ever bought.
 She's not our most friendly girl, preferring to stay away from "two-leggers" as much as she can.
 Probably because she came out of large-ranch situations without a lot of human contact.
 (Witness the "hole" in her ear where her numbered eartag was before we bought her.
 The first second we owned her we said, "OK, let's get that eartag off her right now.")
 Since she's been with us she's improved, and will now eat directly out-of-hand.
 She'll only approach humans willingly if there's food involved.
 Once "caught", she'll stay relatively calm and allow us to do medical stuff to her.
-But she remains nervous around humans and would much rather hang out with alpacas.
+But she remains nervous around humans and would much rather hang out with other alpacas.

 Thanks again for visiting our website,